novakboskov/DShelL/README.md

 # dsl

-A Clojure library designed to ... well, that part is up to you.
+A Clojure DSL designed to emit shell (bash or MS-DOS shell) code.

-## Usage

-FIXME

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.